NotePlan/plugins/jgclark.NoteHelpers/README.md

 # NoteHelpers plugin
-This plugin provides four commands to help work with NotePlan notes.
+This plugin provides commands to help work with NotePlan notes.

-The first two are very simple:
+The first three are very simple:
 - `move Note`, which moves a note to a different folder the user selects
-- `show Statistics`, simply displays a range of statistics on the current note.
+- `show Statistics`, simply displays a range of statistics on the current note
+- `jump to Done`, simply jumps the cursor to the `## Done` section of the current note (if it exists)

 The other two help apply **template**s to new or existing notes:
 - `apply Template to a Note`  inserts a template into the current note, after the title